penn-cnt/ieeg-recon/python/README.md

 For examples on how to run the electrode reconstruction through the GUI, see here: https://github.com/penn-cnt/ieeg-recon/blob/main/python/docs/Running_iEEG-recon.md

+An example dataset can be downloaded from [here](https://drive.google.com/uc?export=download&id=1ETcL4YliryjFeQ3DskD1vcNdtfBVmYx5)

 ## Example

 Given a subject named `sub-RID0031`, with its data located in a BIDS directory on my desktop that looks as such: